INPS-it/sirio-kit-iOS/README.md

 - Xcode 14+
 - Swift 4+

 ## Usage
 1. Add the following to your Package.swift:
 ```swift
 .package(url: "https://github.com/INPS-it/sirio-kit-iOS", .upToNextMajor(from: "4.0.0"))
 ```
-2. Declare `import SirioKitIOS` to use the components where you want use it.
+2. Declare `import SirioKitIOS` to use the components where you want to use them.

-3. Register the font provided by the library in the app scene.
-(This example can be found in the demo project.)
+3. Register the font provided by the library in the app scene (This example can be found in the demo project).

 ```swift
 @main